6 Final Expense Companies To Avoid At ALL Costs

 But for life insurance?

-Ok, this policy offers up to $25,000 in coverage to seniors aged 45-85.
-However, it is a graded death benefit.
-This means that if you are healthy you are getting the same policy that someone that has cancer, dementia, or are terminal.
+This means that if you are healthy you are getting the same policy that someone that has cancer, dementia, or are terminal illness.

 Now, do you think Jack Lalanne would get this policy?
 No, he would come to us and get level day one coverage for 30% less.
 So if you are healthy why would you buy this policy?